 - Zev bellringer in Lexx was raised by malfunctioning robots after being sold to the wife bank on the planet B3K.

 - The sociopathic villain of the Doctor Who story "The Robots of Death" was raised by robots.

 - An episode of Welcome To Paradox was about a facility where humans are raised by androids, and free humans from outside trying to free them.

-- In another episode "The Lateness of the Hour", a daughter rebels against her inventer father and his robotic servents who she finds so cold by informing her parents she's getting married.
+- In "The Lateness of the Hour", a daughter rebels against her inventer father and his robotic servents who she finds so cold by informing her parents she's getting married.
 At which point she realizes why there are no pictures of herself as a child.

 - Deconstructed in Star Trek: The Next Generation, where Data creates a robot daughter and attempts to raise her.
 She actually surpasses Data in her ability to simulate humans, such as using contractions and briefly experiencing fear.
 She ends up "dying" in the end, from irreparable damage to her "brain".

 - This is revealed to be the case for DG in Tin Man after she was sent to Earth by her mother the Queen of OZ.